Ekaterina Kurakova: 2020–2021 season

 Due to the pandemic, Kurakova could not return to Canada to train in Toronto.
-She temporarily began training in Italy under Lorenzo Magri while receiving virtual coaching from Orser.
-Kurakova was assigned to compete at the 2020 Skate Canada International, but withdrew on October 7.
+She temporarily began training in Egna, Italy under Lorenzo Magri while receiving virtual coaching from Orser.
+Kurakova was assigned to compete at the 2020 Skate Canada International, but withdrew on 7 October.

 After winning the Four National Championships for the third consecutive year, Kurakova made her World Championship debut in March at the 2021 World Championships in Stockholm.
-She placed 32nd in the short program after falling on her triple Lutz in her planned opening triple Lutz-triple toe loop combination.
+She placed thirty-second in the short program after falling on her triple Lutz in her planned opening triple Lutz-triple toe loop combination.
 She managed to tack on a double toe loop onto a triple loop later in the program, but her reduced technical content was not enough to advance her to the free skate.

+Following the season, Kurakova decided to permanently relocate to Egna rather than relocate back to Toronto due to high costs and not wanting to be far away from friends and family, who reside in Poland and Russia, during the COVID-19 pandemic.
+In addition to Magri, Angelina Turenko became another coach of Kurakova.